This document in the Google Cloud Architecture Framework provides best practices for deploying applications securely.

 We recommend that you use automated tools that can continuously perform vulnerability scans on container images before the containers are deployed to production.

-Use Container Analysis to automatically scan for vulnerabilities for containers that are stored in Artifact Registry and Container Registry.
+Use Artifact Analysis to automatically scan for vulnerabilities for containers that are stored in Artifact Registry and Container Registry.
 This process includes two tasks: scanning and continuous analysis.

-To start, Container Analysis scans new images when they're uploaded to Artifact Registry or Container Registry.
+To start, Artifact Analysis scans new images when they're uploaded to Artifact Registry or Container Registry.
 The scan extracts information about the system packages in the container.

-Container Analysis then looks for vulnerabilities when you upload the image.
-After the initial scan, Container Analysis continuously monitors the metadata of scanned images in Artifact Registry and Container Registry for new vulnerabilities.
-When Container Analysis receives new and updated vulnerability information from vulnerability sources, it does the following:
+Artifact Analysis then looks for vulnerabilities when you upload the image.
+After the initial scan, Artifact Analysis continuously monitors the metadata of scanned images in Artifact Registry and Container Registry for new vulnerabilities.
+When Artifact Analysis receives new and updated vulnerability information from vulnerability sources, it does the following:

 - Updates the metadata of the scanned images to keep them up to date.